TrailMeister Trail Riding, Horse Camping, and Mohair Cinch Making Clinics & Invite TrailMeister to Your Event

 Back Country Horsemen of Washington Rendezvous – Ellensburg, WA

-WA State Horse Expo – Clark Co.
-WA
+Washington State Horse Expo – Clark Co, WA

 THANK YOU for our “highlining” clinic for the YeeHaws.
 I know everyone enjoyed it and learned a lot!
 It was AWESOME that you share your time and talents with riders, so that we gain confidence, knowledge and the know how to go out there and RIDE!!